Today's Interest Rates | Using a Mortgage Rate Table

 - Get a customized rate depending on your credit rating, LTV and other factors.
 Don't forget to compare rates and fees.

 Mortgage rates are constantly changing.
 Will interest rates go up, or down?
 No one knows for sure what the future will bring.
 Shopping for a mortgage loan takes time.
 If you are in the market to buy a house and take a mortgage loan, then it will take longer than if you are looking to refinance.

-Good financial planning will help your get the best mortgage rate available.
-Preparing your budget, improving your credit score, obtaining low debt level and saving sufficient down payment and reserves are important steps to get the best mortgage rates available.
+Good financial planning will help you get the best mortgage rate available.
+Preparing your budget, improving your credit score, obtaining a low debt level, and saving a sufficient down payment and reserves are important steps to getting the best mortgage rates available.

 - Mortgage Rate Table with Today’s rates

 - Comparing Historical Data to Today's interest rates

 - Today’s Interest Rates and Tools to help you shop for your loan

 Mortgage rates vary by market conditions, lender, and borrower.
 Your credit rating, geographical area, LTV, and other credit issues affect the rate you will get.
 No matter which table you look at, the rate you receive will most likely be different.

 The easiest way to check out today’s mortgage rates is to refer to a mortgage rate table.